theochem/chemtools/doc/tech_dev.rst

 * Finally, go to your forked github repo page, click ``Pull request`` to send your changes.
-All the changes need to pass the automatic quality test before your pull request reviewed. you can go to the "Pull request" page of the main repo to check the status of the test and fix the errors if any of them fail.
+All the changes need to pass the automatic quality test before your pull request gets reviewed.
+You can go to the `"Pull request" <https://github.com/QuantumElephant/chemtools/pulls>`_ page of the main repo to check the status of the test and fix the errors if any of them fail.

 .. _usr_doc: